stableagents/stableagents/README.md

 - [ ] Purchase and then summarize a book from Amazon.com
 - [ ] Donate to a twitch streamer
+- [ ] Updating an expired discord link for my webapp, copy and pasting the new link to my codebase on github and redeploy my webapp
 - [X] Shop for house and accurately find one baesd on my description
 - [X] Create a Spotify Playlist
+- [ ] Opening Google Docs and drafting that CBER/CDRH jurisdictional clarification letter I’ve been dragging my feet on sending to FDA.
+- [ ] Reading the fact that there are a bunch of job offers to go out off of my Asana inbox, and opening tabs with the DocuSign offers I need to sign.
+- [ ] Generating a pull request to fix some bugs or maybe pick off an Asana task in one of the web app projects.

 ## Single-Tasking Agents